 The camera features a CCD (Charged Coupled Device) sensor.

-Which image processing chip is used to convert the raw signal into an image file and perform noise reduction and image sharpening?
+Which image processing chip is used in the Olympus E-500 to convert the raw signal into an image file and perform noise reduction and image sharpening?

 Olympus equipped the E-500 with the TruePic image processor.